 A voice logger is a device or a program used to record audio information from telephones, radios, microphones and other sources for storage on a computer’s hard drive or removable media.
 The major business sectors often do voice logging include public safety like 911 and emergency response systems, customer service or call centers and finance field in stock trades.
-The data is generated based on the business volume from within the organisation, from the vendors, customers or the partners.
+The data is generated based on the business volume from within the organization, from the vendors, customers or the partners.

 Backing up data of voice logger is becoming very important for various business verticals.
 CloudCodes Vault1 is a proven solution and widely acceptable in the financial domain that helps in voice logging backup.
-Vault1 provides the organisation to be divided into a tree structure ensuring different level of access control at each level of the node.
+Vault1 provides the organization to be divided into a tree structure ensuring the different level of access control at each level of the node.

 Vault1 is hosted on the robust and scalable Amazon AWS cloud platform.
 It uses S3 and Glacier to provides the storage to its customers.
 Vault1 divide the file into multiple chunks and then encrypt the chunk with customer-specific keys at the source before uploading it to the storage area.
 Bot in-flight and rest the chunk travels in an encrypted manner.